apigee/openbank/README.md

 These Account Information APIs are secured with **oAuth 2.0**  and need a **valid Access token** for making API calls.

- - Aggregation of financial metrics such as net worth and savings across multiple accounts.
- - Analysis and recommendations for better money management.
- - Recommendation of products and deals based on monthly statements.

 #### **2. Payment Initiation APIs**
 Payment Initiation APIs provide a simple one time payment functionality.
 It has two sets of APIs:
  - Payment request  - (CREATE, GET and DELETE) to request for a one time payment